-The City of Ottawa is undertaking an Environmental Assessment (EA) study and further the design for a multi-use pathway on the Chief William Commanda Bridge, as approved by Council on December 9, 2020.
+The City of Ottawa completed an Environmental Assessment (EA) study in early 2021 and design for a multi-use pathway on the Chief William Commanda Bridge and rehabilitation work, as approved by Council on December 9, 2020.

 The EA report has been completed to document the planning process undertaken to date.
-The EA report is available for public review for a period of 30 days, starting April 6, 2021.
+The EA report was made available for public review for a period of 30 days, starting April 6, 2021.

 COVID-19 is an unprecedented situation and the City of Ottawa is committed to protecting people and the community.
 In an effort to make the EA report more readily available, the report is available below.

-The complete report, including the appendices is available at the City’s Central Library located at 120 Metcalfe Street, Ottawa ON K1P 5M2 or by contacting Lei Gong, Project Manager.
+The complete report, including the appendices are available (under the name Prince of Wales Bridge) at the City’s Central Library located at 120 Metcalfe Street, Ottawa ON K1P 5M2 or by contacting Lei Gong, Project Manager.

 History of the Chief William Commanda Bridge

-The City of Ottawa purchased the currently out of service railway bridge from Canadian Pacific Railway (CPR) in 2005 for a future, longer-term transit crossing.
+The City of Ottawa purchased the railway bridge from Canadian Pacific Railway (CPR) in 2005 for a future, longer-term transit crossing.
 The Chief William Commanda Bridge is being retained as a future rail transit bridge in the City’s Three-Year Rail Network Plan as filed with the Canadian Transportation Agency.
-In 2013, the Bridge was been identified as a future “Major Pathway” in the City’s Transportation Master Plan and is identified in the Ottawa Cycling Plan Affordable Cycling Project List.
+In 2013, the Bridge was identified as a future “Major Pathway” in the City’s Transportation Master Plan and is identified in the Ottawa Cycling Plan Affordable Cycling Project List.

 Design and Environmental Assessment: winter 2020/2021

-The approved funds for the environmental assessment and design are estimated to be approximately $540,000.
+The approved funds for the environmental assessment and design were approximately $540,000.

 An online public information session was held between February 22 and March 8, 2021 to present and seek additional input on the EA study and design.